tramyardg/UnitTestViaJava/README.md

 - __characterization test__ is a test written to document the current behavior of a piece of code.
 The tests document the actual behavior of the system.
 - __fake object__ is an object that impersonates a collaborator of a class during testing.
 - __flaky test__ is a non-deterministic test.
-- __hidden dependency__: _the constructor_ in the class under test _uses some resources_ that _we can't access_ in our test harness.
+- __hidden dependency__: is a testing smell where _the constructor_ in the class under test _uses some resources_ that _we can't access_ in our test harness.
 - __inversion of control__: use inversion of control to allow the framework to specify the dependencies
 - __legacy code__ is simply code without tests.
 - __mock object__ is a fake object that asserts conditions internally.
 - __mockito mocks objects using__: **reflection** and a **proxy object**.
-- __relection__ is a language's ability to inspect and dynamically call classes, methods, attributes, etc. at runtime.
+- __reflection__ is a language's ability to inspect and dynamically call classes, methods, attributes, etc. at runtime.
 - __sensing__: we break dependencies to sense when _we can't access values_ our code computes.
 - __separation__: we break dependencies to separate when _we can't even get a piece of code_ into a test harness to run.
 - __test harness__ is a piece of software that enables unit testing.